Guide to Tenant Protections in Petaluma

 • Raising the rent

-• Before and after the sale of a unit
+• Before and after the sale or acquisition of a unit

 If the City updates applicable laws – Subscribe Here to be notified.